 This course contains algebraic techniques, functions, and graphs which are essential in order to understand and use higher level mathematics.
 Topics include linear and quadratic equations and inequalities, function notation, combinations, translations and graphs of common functions.
-Prerequisite: MAT 102, minimum grade C beginning with calculus.
-Topics include conic sections, rational, exponential, logarithmic, and trigonometric functions.
-Prerequisite: MAT 110, minimum grade C
+Prerequisite: MAT 101 or MAT 102, minimum grade C